-It is great to see MKCC back on its trajectory of ever decreasing gender pay gaps.
-As hoped 2021 was a covid related blip in that overall positive journey of narrowing pay gaps.
+It is great to see MKCC continue its trajectory of ever decreasing gender pay gaps.
+2021 has been shown to be a covid related blip in the overall positive journey of narrowing pay gaps.

-It is critical to understand that there are many factors that influence the gender pay gap some of these are within the employers' gift to influence and others are more led by society influences.
-So where shared parental leave now means men are able to share parental responsibilities, it is still far more common that women will take time away from the workplace for raising children or other unpaid care roles in the home.
-This can supress the progress of women to the more senior levels of employment going some way to explain one source of gender pay gaps.
-At MKCC, seeing the narrowing of the pay gaps is a really positive indication that as an organisation we are making good progress on our equality journey.
-To further address the gender pay gap we need to do all we can to make Milton Keynes City Council an organisation where women can succeed.
-The diversity and inclusion action plan will look to ensure that diversity and inclusion is at the heart of all we do as an organisation.
+Many factors influence the gender pay gap, some of these are within the employers' gift to influence and others are more led by society influences.
+Shared parental leave now means men are able to share parental responsibilities, it is still far more common that women will take time away from the workplace for raising children or other unpaid care roles in the home.
+This can supress the progress of women in the workplace going some way to explain one source of gender pay gaps.
+Another Factor can be desire for progression- in sept of 2023 employees were asked about their desire for career progression